LinZong/KugouMusicApi/README.md

 Provide an encapsulated, elegant, and friendly API to access kugou music.

-This is alse an infrastructure  of the whole project 'Otokatari' for SCUT SE 2019 summer database lab.
+This is also an infrastructure  of the whole project 'Otokatari' for SCUT SE 2019 summer database lab.